 2. Portent Title Maker

-Portent’s Title Maker is a content idea generation tool is aimed more towards helping you come up with a title for a content piece than broader content ideas.
+Portent’s Title Maker is a content idea generation tool is aimed more towards helping you come up with a title idea for a blog content piece than broader content ideas.
 Simply enter a subject you need an idea for and the tool will generate a title relating to that subject.

 Titles can be a hit and miss but you can click the refresh button over and over to keep generating new title ideas really quickly.
 Titles tend to be less formal in style and often rely on clickbait type phrasing but they can come up with the perfect idea from time to time.